 Since the available data are not definitive, it would be appropriate to continue and potentially expand the present program if more concrete statistically defendable conclusions are desired.
 It is suggested that if monitoring does continue, analyses of the type contained herein should be extended and enhanced as data accumulates.
 In addition, supplementary monitoring might be indicated if and when the monitoring program begins to define patterns of behavior more certainly than is presently possible.
-For example, a strategy for targeted sampling at specific catchments is might be suggested for future consideration in cases where a particular outfall is found to discharge objectionable levels of contaminants of interest.
+For example, a strategy for targeted sampling at specific catchments might be considered if a particular outfall is found to discharge objectionable levels of contaminants of interest or if other indicators suggest a need for further investigation of water quality conditions and possible causal factors.